 Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
 If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, provided that they use the same year consistently, year on year.

-This template shall be reported by non-life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, originating the annuity and by currency, considering the following specifications:
+This template shall be reported by non-life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, originating the annuity

-i.
-If the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents more than 3 % of the total best estimate for all annuity claims provisions the information shall be reported with the following split by currencies in addition to the total for the line of business:

-a) Amounts for the reporting currency;

-b) Amounts for any currency that represents more than 25 % of the best estimate for the annuity claims provisions on a discounted basis from that non-life line of business; or

-c) Amounts for any currency that represents less than 25 % of the best estimate for the annuity claims provisions (discounted basis) from that non-life line of business but more than 5 % of total best estimate for all annuity claims provisions.

-ii.
-If the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents less than 3 % of the total best estimate for all annuity claims provisions no currency split is required, only the total for the line of business shall be reported;

-iii.
-The information shall be reported in the original currency of the contracts unless otherwise specified.

-iv.
-For captive insurance and reinsurance undertakings complying with the conditions specified in Article 5 (4) and (5), this template shall be reported without currency split i.e. Z0030 is reported always as Total.

-As already specified above, this template is interlinked with the non-Life template S.19.01.
+----As already specified above, this template is interlinked with the non-Life template S.19.01.
 The sum of technical provisions in templates S.16.01 and S.19.01 for one non-life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, represents the total claims best estimate originating from this line of business (also refer log to template S.19.01).
 All or part of an obligation moves from S.19.01 into S.16.01, when both of the below conditions are met:

 i.
 All or part of the obligation has been formally settled as an annuity; and